MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-replicationservicesettingdata.md

 ---
-Description: 'Represents the settings for the replication service on a recovery host.
+Description: Represents the settings for the replication service on a recovery host.
 The properties for this class cannot be modified directly.
-The client must call the Msvm\_ReplicationService.ModifyServiceSettings method to modify any of these properties.' ms.assetid: 'a0c0b45a-3578-412a-910e-cd4b3ff0e262'
+The client must call the Msvm\_ReplicationService.ModifyServiceSettings method to modify any of these properties. ms.assetid: a0c0b45a-3578-412a-910e-cd4b3ff0e262
-title: 'Msvm\_ReplicationServiceSettingData class'
+title: Msvm\_ReplicationServiceSettingData class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_ReplicationServiceSettingData class